 Here are the most popular paddle board fin configurations.

-A paddle board needs at least one, large fin to track straight - otherwise your board will fishtail back and forth.
+A paddle board needs at least one, large fin to track straight - otherwise, your board will fishtail back and forth.
 The center fin will be anywhere from 8” to 10” in length.
+This works well for casual recreational paddling and helps maintain stability on flatwater.
 If you’re paddling on shallow water or a river, you can replace your main fin with a shorter 3” to 5” fin.

 The most common fin setup, these boards feature a large center fin with two smaller side fins.
 The side fins are usually 2” to 4” in height, and are either fixed to the board or removable.
 The side fins help “bite” into the water and increase the maneuverability of your board.

 With a quad fin setup, a board will have four back fins - two on each side - with no center fin.
 Generally, you would use 4 smaller, thruster fins without the long main fin.
 A quad "thruster" setep helps with the speed and maneuverability needed for surfing.
 Often, these SUPs can be equipped with eiether 3 fin or 4 in setup.
 Quad fins are usually only seen in surfing SUPs.

 Our GILI 10’6 AIR Paddle Board has side bites, small non-removable side fins, which help you turn and maneuver the board.

 You may want choose a board with longer, removable side fins, which increase the board’s performance in turns and tracking.
 Our 11'/12' Adventure, 10’6 Komodo, and 10’6 Meno, and 11’6 Meno SUPs all have removable side fins.
 Removable side fins are longer than side bites, offer better maneuverability, and can be removed for shallow water and easier packing.